csci-1301/csci-1301.github.io/lectures/110_while_loops_and_vocabulary/readme.md

     - For example, if the loop condition is `counter <= 5`, then the loop body must increase the value of `counter` so that it is eventually greater than 5

-    - This loop will run forever, even though it changes the right variable, because it changes the value in the wrong "direction":
+    - This loop will execute forever, even though it changes the right variable, because it changes the value in the wrong "direction":

         ```
         int number = 10;